What Is an Intranet And Is It Still Relevant for Companies in 2023?

 Strong search capabilities

 You should be able to find what you need without knowing all the details.
-In the Guru platform, that means searching on keywords, tags, or Collections and finding exactly what you need.
+In the Guru platform, that means searching on keywords, tags, or Collections and finding exactly what you need in your intranet.

 Context-switching kills productivity.
 That’s why Guru overlays every website via a browser extension and has native integrations with Slack, Microsoft Teams, and other communication and collaboration apps your team is already using, so you don’t have to stop what you’re doing to use it.